 4. Garlic Juice

+Garlic is a powerhouse of essential nutrients.
 Juice of crushed garlic applied on the area of sting is also known to give positive results.
 Apply the juice and leave it for about 20 minutes.
+This method is known to be quite effective.

 It is noted that honey can also cancel out the sting left by a ‘honey bee’?
 Ironic much?
 Yes, dabbing honey on to the wound and covering it with a gauze for 30 minutes can prove to be an effective remedy.
 However if a person is allergic to honey, it is advisable to keep away from it.